mrphishxxx/stack-python-plone/README.md

     source aliases
     installc9tools

+You will be prompted for your dotcloud username and password.

 ##Step 2 - Create Instance at Dotcloud
 Create an instance of the stack at dotcloud using the 'create' and 'push' commands: